 the MGCF shall give priority over other transactions or dialogs.
 This allows special treatment of such transactions or dialogs.
 If priority is supported, the MGCF shall adjust the priority treatment of transactions or dialogs according to the most recently received authorized Resource-Priority header field or backwards indication value.

-Editor's note: [WI: MPS2, CR#6531] More study is needed as to how the changed priority is signalled to the MGCF.

 NOTE: The special treatment can include filtering, higher priority processing, routeing, call gapping.
 The exact meaning of priority is not defined further in this document, but is left to national regulation and network configuration.

 When the MGCF sends any request or response related to a dialog, the MGCF may insert previously saved values into P-Charging-Vector and P-Charging-Function-Addresses header fields before sending the message.